 Researchers have been studying happiness in the workplace for more than 20 years.
 Studies show that happiness increases every positive business outcome.
 For example, people who look forward to Mondays are more productive and creative, take fewer sick days and experience less burn-out.
 They are happy at work because they have found a way to have meaning and purpose, are highly engaged and have good relationships with their colleagues.

-The science of positive psychology or human flourishing uses many simple (and free!) evidence-based interventions that can help people feel more engaged at work, discover their meaning and purpose, express gratitude at work and increase their well-being.
+The science of positive psychology or human flourishing uses many simple (and free!) evidence-based interventions that can help people feel more engaged at work, discover their meaning and purpose, develop better working relationships which results in increased well-being.

-I am excited to combine my 20 years' of experience as an adult educator, trainer and coach with my studies in positive psychology to help employees and companies learn and apply interventions to increase their happiness at work.
+I am excited to combine my 22 years' of experience as an adult educator, trainer and writer with my studies in positive psychology and positive education to help people learn and apply interventions to increase their happiness.
+I have a soft spot for working with educators.
+My own personal experience with professional burn-out in 2015 led me to reflect on my own self-care and adopt positive psychology interventions which I now share with educators.

 A Happiness Audit helps employees and companies to assess what they already do well now but identifies areas for improvement to increase happiness at work.